 ChatGPT uses web search in 80%+ of the prompts

 Conventional wisdom says ChatGPT includes web search results in only 20-40% of queries.
-After testing 5,200 queries across 52 countries, we found that conventional wisdom is wrong.
+After testing 5,200 queries across 52 countries, we found that number is wrong.

 ChatGPT uses grounding (linking to sources and citations via web search) in 80.5% of successful responses when queried from independent, non-rate-limited sessions.